ShuochengWang/ShuochengWang.github.io/posts/2024-01-12-Notes-for-BEC-Vantage-speaking-test.md

 1. A team leader is a person who leads a group of individuals to achieve set objectives or goals.
 Providing instruction, direction and coordinating the team work are the major responsibilities of a team leader.
 A team leader also performs many of the same tasks as the rest of the team members.
 2. One way is to organize team-related events so that employees feel more connected to one another and this will enhance a greater sense of responsibility for the success of the team.
 Another way is to give incentives to those who have performed well, or to address the suggestions given by team members.
 3. I think the secret of successful team building is setting up mutual trust.
-When members share a trusting relationship, they will better communicate with each oth.er.
+When members share a trusting relationship, they will better communicate with each other.
 This helps to bring out the potentials, experience and creativity of the individual and create good work environment.
 4. Yes.
 If we get professional advice from a team building provider, we can im.prove the way team members communicate, upgrade their ability to solve problems and increase work efficiency in general.